Theology of Money

 This course is not a practicum; it is not about budgets or bookkeeping.
 It is, rather, a deep theological study of the difference between serving God and serving mammon.
 In it, students learn about currency, corporations, interest, debt, and the relevance of theology to economic systems.
 The course is designed for ministry leaders, board members, decision makers in business, stewards of bank accounts, and believers who seek financial integrity.

 Key Questions To Be Explored:

-What does it mean to serve mammon?
+What does it practically mean to remember the poor?

 What would society look like if everyone were to think Christianly about money?